 Pharmaceutical errors are often devastating for patients.
 Unfortunately, medication mistakes occur more often than most people realize in and around the Los Angeles area.
-At the Marcarian Law Firm, our dedicated team is standing by to help if you need a Los Angeles pharmaceutical error attorney by your side.
+At the Marcarian Law Firm, P.C., our dedicated team is standing by to help if you need a Los Angeles pharmaceutical error attorney by your side.
 If you or a loved one has fallen victim to negligence committed by a retail chain drug store or a pharmacy mail-order house, you may be entitled to significant compensation.

 With his education, training, and experience as an attorney and a pharmacist, Mr. Marcarian can help you or your loved one get compensation.
 Contact or call us at 800-924-DRUG or 818-995-8787 without obligation.